getty-zig/getty.so/pages/guide/interfaces.md

 {% endhighlight %}
 {% endlabel %}

-## How Do I Implement a Getty Interface?
+## How to Implement a Getty Interface?

 To implement a Getty interface, call the interface and apply `usingnamespace` to its return value.
 This will import an interface type and interface function into your implementation.